-Volunteers, parents and charities will be approached to provide additional 1:1 reading time for our most vulnerable pupils.
+Volunteers, parents and charities will be approached

-The library will be opened and the use of it open to families outside of school hours.
 Individual reading and class reading are proven to have an impact on reading ages.
 EEF shows that, on average, reading comprehension approaches improve learning by an additional five months' progress over the course of a school year.